 - RSA Authentication Manager Super Admin

 - Log on to the appliance with the User ID rsaadmin and the operating system password that you defined during Quick Setup.

-- On a hardware appliance or an Amazon Web Services appliance, log on to the appliance using an SSH client.
+- On a hardware appliance, an Amazon Web Services appliance, or an Azure appliance, log on to the appliance using an SSH client.

 - On a virtual appliance, log on to the appliance using an SSH client, the VMware vSphere client, the Hyper-V System Center Virtual Machine Manager Console, or the Hyper-V Manager.